Postdoctoral Fellow Appointment & Stipend Policies

 Kirschstein-NRSA Postdoctoral Stipend Levels

-*The new stipend rates should be used for new appointments, reappointments, and new grant applications made on or after May 1, 2012, and all postdoctoral stipends should meet the minimum level by September 1, 2012.
-Stipend adjustments will not be processed retroactively nor automatically by the department of Trainee and Alumni Affairs (TAA).
-All stipend adjustments must be submitted via Recommendation for Educational Appointment forms.
+*The new stipend rates should be used for new appointments and reappointments made on or after April 1, 2016; all postdoctoral stipends must meet the minimum level by September 1, 2016.
+Stipend adjustments will not be processed retroactively nor automatically by the Department of Academic and VISA Administration - Trainee (AVA-Trainee).
+All stipend adjustments must be submitted in ePAF at least one week prior to the Payroll processing deadline to ensure timely processing.

-Faculty or postdoctoral fellows who have questions about the application of this policy should contact the Department of Trainee and Alumni Affairs.
+Faculty or postdoctoral fellows who have questions about the application of this policy should contact the Department of Academic and VISA Administration - Trainee (AVA-Trainee).

 Term Limitation Policy